marobo/timor_geodata/README.md

 Follow instruction below to start using **timor_geodata** on you django project
 ### 1. Use this as git submodule on your project

-On you local project directory, run git submodule command below to add this repo on your project as gitsubmodule:
+On your local project directory, run git submodule command below to add this repo to your Django project as gitsubmodule:

 ```
 git submodule add git@github.com:marobo/timor_geodata.git
 ```

-Add the `timor_geodata` app onto installation app on your `settings.py`
+To include the app in our project, we need to add a reference to its configuration class in the **INSTALLED_APPS** setting.

+The **TimorGeodataConfig** class is in the `timor_geodata/apps.py` file, so its dotted path is **timor_geodata.apps.TimorGeodataConfig**.
+Edit the `mysite/settings.py` file and add that dotted path to the **INSTALLED_APPS** setting.
+It’ll look like this:

 ```
 INSTALLED_APPS = [
+    'timor_geodata',
     'django.contrib.admin',
     'django.contrib.auth',
     'django.contrib.contenttypes',